daya6489/SmartEDA/README.md

 ```

 ## Overview of the data
-Understanding the dimensions of the dataset, variable names, overall missing summary and data types of each variables
+Understanding the dimensions of the data set, variable names, overall missing summary and data types of each variables

 ```R
 ## overview of the data;